Understanding Colchicine: History and Mechanism

 Kidney function significantly affects colchicine clearance:

-- Mild-moderate renal impairment (eGFR 30-60 mL/min): Use with caution, consider reduced frequency
+- Mild-moderate renal impairment (estimated glomerular filtration rate (eGFR) 30-60 mL/min): Use with caution, consider reduced frequency

 - Severe renal impairment (eGFR less than 30 mL/min): Contraindicated or use only with extreme caution